ovnisoftware/Linked-List-Puzzles-In-C-Sharp/README.md

 5. Write a method to delete the nth element from the head node of a singly linked list
  - Delete.cs

+6. Write a method that deletes the middle node in a singly linked list
+ - Delete_Middle_Node.cs

 The .cs files listed are all partial classes of LinkedListStack to better separate the puzzles.